taskylizard/taskybot/README.md

 ### Inference work

 I use vLLM to run the fine-tuned model.
 It supports LoRA adapters out of the box.
 It can remain fast at `~25 tok/s` on a single A100 GPU, thanks to prefix caching and keeping its cache warm on a hard volume.
-Important variables for that are: `enforce_eager=True`, `enable_prefix_caching=True`, and `tensor_parallel_size` set to how many GPUs you have.
+Important variables for that are: `enforce_eager` disables both Torch compilation and CUDA graph capture, `enable_prefix_caching` allows the vLLM engine to reuse cached KV (key-value) pairs from previous prompts if a new query shares the same prefix, and `tensor_parallel_size` is set to assume multiple GPUs are for splitting up large matrix multiplications.

 See the `inference.py` file for the code that runs the model.
 It's not much to look at, but it's a good example of how to use vLLM progmatically.